The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 You can tell a rooster from a hen by its size and looks.
 Roosters are bigger and taller, weighing 8-9 pounds.
 Hens are smaller at 6-7 pounds.

-A rooster has longer, curved tail feathers and a bump of feathers on its back.
-Its comb and wattles are bigger too.
+The rooster has longer pointed saddle feathers and long curved sickle feathers: Its comb and wattles are bigger too.
 Hens have smaller combs and wattles.

 Roosters act more aggressive than hens.
 This is normal for most chicken breeds.
 But hens are more likely to sit on eggs to hatch them.
 Only hens lay eggs.